-If the concern is not resolved informally, the formal Complaints Procedure (Stages 1, 2 & 3) is commenced CONCERN OR Informal Resolution STAGE 1 STAGE 2 S TAGE 3 COMPLAINT ABOUT: Individual to raise concern with: Complaint submitted to & investigated by: If not resolved under Stage 1, Stage 2 complaint submitted to & investigated by: If not resolved under Stage 2, Stage 3 request for Panel Hearing, submitted to: Stage 3 Panel Hearing heard by: School based concern, i.e. an expression of dissatisfaction about what the school has or has not done.
-Class teacher, subject head, Head of Department, Head of Year, Head of Population, line manager or Headteacher (as appropriate).
-Headteacher (unless complaint is about Headteacher.
+If the concern is not resolved informally, the formal Complaints Procedure (Stages 1, 2 & 3) is commenced CONCERN Informal Resolution STAGE 1 STAGE 2 STAGE 3 OR Individual to raise concern Complaint submitted to & If not resolved under If not resolved Stage 3 Panel Hearing COMPLAINT investigated by: with: Stage 1, Stage 2 under Stage 2, heard by: ABOUT: complaint submitted to & Stage 3 request for investigated by: Panel Hearing, submitted to: Chair of Governors (via the School based Class teacher, subject head, Lead Governance A Panel of 3: One Governor.
+Headteacher (unless Head of Department, Head of concern, i.e. an complaint is about Lead Governance Professional one Trustee and an Year, Head of Population, line expression of Headteacher.
 See below).
-Headteacher can delegate investigation to another member of school leadership team, but not the decision to be taken.
-Chair of Governors (via the Clerk to the School Committee (SC)).
-The Chair can delegate investigation to a Nominated Governor, either from the school's SC, or a Governor independent of the school (e.g. a serving Governor within the Trust).
-Clerk to the Trust A Panel of 3: One Governor, one Trustee and an independent member who were not directly involved in the complaint or in any previous investigation into the complaint.
-(The independent member will not be a Governor, Trustee or an employee of the Trust).
-Member of school staff Headteacher directly to seek to resolve informally.
+Professional). independent member who dissatisfaction manager or Headteacher (as were not directly involved in The Chair can delegate about what the Headteacher can delegate appropriate). the complaint or in any investigation to a school has or has investigation to another previous investigation into Nominated Governor, either not done. the complaint. member of school leadership from the school's SC, or a (The independent member team, but not the decision to Governor independent of be taken. will not be a Governor, the school (e.g. a serving Trustee or an employee of Governor within the Trust). the Trust).
+Headteacher directly to seek to Member of school staff resolve informally.
 Formal complaints about staff are dealt with under the school's internal disciplinary procedures, if appropriate.
 (Complainants will not be informed of any disciplinary action taken as a result of a complaint).

-Headteacher Headteacher directly to seek to resolve informally (See Stage 2) CEO (via Clerk to the Trust).
-The CEO considers formal complaint against Headteacher using the procedure & timescales in Stage 2 Clerk to the Trust As above Chair of Governors Headteacher directly to seek to resolve informally (See Stage 2) CEO (via Clerk to the Trust).
-CEO considers formal complaint against Chair of Governors using the procedure & timescales in Stage 2 Clerk to the Trust As above A Governor, including a Vice Chair of Governors Headteacher directly to seek to resolve informally (See Stage 2) Chair of Governors (via Clerk to the SC).
-Chair considers formal complaint against the Governor using the procedure & timescales in Stage 2 Clerk to the Trust As above Chair & Vice Chair(s) of the School Committee (SC) jointly, the whole SC or majority of the SC Chair of the Trust Board directly to seek to resolve informally (See Stage 2) Clerk to the Trust.
-An independent investigator will be appointed by the Trust Board to consider the formal complaint using the procedure & timescales in Stage 2 Clerk to the Trust As above Chair of Trust Board Vice Chair of the Trust Board directly to seek to resolve informally (See Stage 2) Complaint to be submitted to Clerk to the Trust Vice Chair of the Trust Board (via Clerk to the Trust).
-Vice Chair considers formal complaint against Chair of Trust Board using the Clerk to the Trust A Panel of 3: Two Trustees & an independent member who were not directly involved in the complaint or in any previous investigation into the complaint.
+Headteacher Headteacher directly to seek to resolve informally (See Stage 2) CEO (via Lead Governance Professional).
+The CEO considers formal complaint against Headteacher using the procedure and timescales in Stage 2 Lead Governance Professional As above Chair of Governors Headteacher directly to seek to resolve informally (See Stage 2) CEO (via Lead Governance Professional).
+CEO considers formal complaint against Chair of Governors using the procedure and timescales in Stage 2 Lead Governance Professional As above A Governor, including a Vice Chair of Governors Headteacher directly to seek to resolve informally (See Stage 2) Chair of Governors (via Lead Governance Professional).
+Chair considers formal complaint against the Governor using the procedure and timescales in Stage 2 Lead Governance Professional As above Chair & Vice Chair(s) of the School Committee (SC) jointly, the whole SC or majority of the SC Chair of Trustees directly to seek to resolve informally (See Stage 2) Lead Governance Professional.
+An independent investigator will be appointed by the Trust Board to consider the formal complaint using the procedure and timescales in Stage 2 Lead Governance Professional As above Chair of Trust Board Vice Chair of Trustees directly to seek to resolve informally (See Stage 2) Complaint to be submitted to Lead Governance Professional Vice Chair of Trustees (via Lead Governance Professional).
+Lead Governance Professional A Panel of 3: Two Trustees and an independent member who were not directly involved in the complaint or